Geminiviridae

 Geminiviridae is a family of plant viruses that encode their genetic information on a circular genome of single-stranded (ss) DNA.
-There are 520 species in this family, assigned to 14 genera.
+The family contains 15 genera.
 Diseases associated with this family include: bright yellow mosaic, yellow mosaic, yellow mottle, leaf curling, stunting, streaks, reduced yields.
 They have single-stranded circular DNA genomes encoding genes that diverge in both directions from a virion strand origin of replication (i.e. geminivirus genomes are ambisense).
 According to the Baltimore classification they are considered class II viruses.
 It is the largest known family of single stranded DNA viruses.